kilimi/tensorflow_deeplabv3-_serving/README.md

 # tensorflow_deeplabv3+_serving
-All necessary files to export n xception_65 model for serving with tensorflow serving, rest and gRPC clients
+All necessary files to export the xception_65 model for serving with tensorflow serving, rest and gRPC clients